kyma-incubator/compass/docs/architecture/auto-app-management.md

 In case IntegrationSystem supporting many types of Applications, information about Application type should be stored in the Application labels.
 Let assume that IntegrationSystem supports two types of Applications: `ecommerce` and `marketing` and such information is stored in label `{integration-system-name}/application-type`.
-To create an Application of type `ecommerce`, use following mutation:
+To register an Application of type `ecommerce`, use following mutation:

 > **NOTE**: The labeling input of the API is likely to change in the near future.